 - (a) Definitions for purposes of this section: - (1) Construction contract.
 Any contract entered into between a private developer and a contractor for the design, construction, reconstruction, alteration, or repair of any building or other work or improvement required for a private developer to satisfy its obligations under a development contract. - (2) Contractor.
 Any person who has entered into a construction contract with a private developer under this section. - (3) Design-builder.
 Defined in G.S.
 143-128.1B. - (4) Development contract.
 Any contract between a governmental entity and a private developer under this section and, as part of the contract, the private developer is required to provide at least fifty percent (50%) of the financing for the total cost necessary to deliver the capital improvement project, whether through lease or ownership, for the governmental entity. - (5) Governmental entity.
 Defined in G.S.
-143-128.1B. - (6) Labor or materials.
+143-128.1B. - Labor or materials.
 Includes all materials furnished or labor performed in the performance of the work required by a construction contract whether or not the labor or materials enter into or become a component part of the improvement and shall include gas, power, light, heat, oil, gasoline, telephone services, and rental of equipment or the reasonable value of the use of equipment directly utilized in the performance of the work required by a construction contract. - (7) Private developer.
-Any person who has entered into a development contract with a governmental entity under this section. - (8) Public-private project.
-A capital improvement project undertaken for the benefit of a governmental entity and a private developer pursuant to a development contract that includes construction of a public facility or other improvements, including paving, grading, utilities, infrastructure, reconstruction, or repair, and may include both public and private facilities. - (9) State entity.
-The State and every agency, authority, institution, board, commission, bureau, council, department, division, officer, or employee of the State.
-The term does not include a unit of local government as defined in G.S.
-159-7. - (10) State-supported financing arrangement.
-Any installment financing arrangement, lease-purchase arrangement, arrangement under which funds are to be paid in the future based upon the availability of an asset or funds for payment, or any similar arrangement in the nature of a financing, under which a State entity agrees to make payments to acquire or obtain a capital asset for the State entity or any other State entity for a term, including renewal options, of greater than one year.
-Any arrangement that results in the identification of a portion of a lease payment, installment payment, or similar scheduled payment thereunder by a State entity as "interest" for purposes of federal income taxation shall automatically be a State-supported financing arrangement for purposes of this section.
+Any person who has entered into a development contract with a governmental entity under this section.

+General Assembly Of North Carolina 1 Public-private project. - A capital improvement project undertaken for the (8) 2 benefit of a governmental entity and a private developer pursuant to a 3 development contract that includes construction of a public facility or other 4 improvements, including paving, grading, utilities, infrastructure, 5 reconstruction, or repair, and may include both public and private facilities.
+6 State entity. - The State and every agency, authority, institution, board, (9) 7 commission, bureau, council, department, division, officer, or employee of 8 the State.
+The term does not include a unit of local government as defined in 9 G.S.
+159-7.
+10 State-supported financing arrangement. - Any installment financing (10) 11 12